funcompbio/practical2/practical2.md

 its option `-c`, which allows one to count consecutive repeated lines.
 This is useful to count occurrences of interest in a file.
-For instance, let's say we want to count the number of different exitus occurrences in the file `catalunya_setmanal.csv`, i.e., how many lines (weeks) reported 0 exitus, how many reported 1, how many reported 2, etc. We need to extract the exitus column (15), sort it and apply the `uniq -c` command:
+For instance, let's say we want to count the number of different exitus occurrences in the file `catalunya_setmanal.csv`, i.e., how many lines (7-days aggregation periods) reported 0 exitus, how many reported 1, how many reported 2, etc. We need to extract the exitus column (15), sort it and apply the `uniq -c` command:

 ```
 $ cut -f 15 -d ';' catalunya_setmanal.csv | sort | uniq -c | head